 - Seek to learn the non-speaking persons language and how they express themselves through conscious observation of their gestures, role playing, music, eye gaze, movement, etc.

 - Be aware of the environment and that competing noise, busyness and / or an environment the Autistic person is not comfortable in, will make decoding your speaking language more difficult for the non-speaking Autistic person.

 - To read more on communicating non-verbally / augmentative & alternative communication (AAC) click here.

-For a deeper look into language development differences and practical ways to support language development differences, along with supporting non-speaking children in developing friendships, schooling and alternative communication, the “Bouncing Words” documentary (in collaboration with Reframing Autism) is a wonderful starting point.
+For a deeper look into language development differences and practical ways to support language development differences, along with supporting non-speaking children in developing friendships, schooling and alternative communication, the “Bouncing Words” documentary (Reframing Autism) is a wonderful starting point.